enso-org/enso-archive/docs/runtime/searcher.md

 database is populated partially by analyzing the sources and enriched with the extra information from the runtime.

+API data types for the suggestions database are specified in the [Language Server Message Specification](../language-server/protocol-language-server.md) document.

 ### Database Structure

 SQLite representation of the database.